intel/MultiArchUefiPkg/Docs/Building.md

 Binary-included builds are recommended to avoid conflicts between build options and libraries used by the emulator and firmware builds.
-For example, as of 11/2023, ArmVirtPkg did not like getting built with -Os (optimize for size).
+For example, as of 11/2023, RiscVVirt did not like getting built with `-Os` (optimize for size).

 In some situations you may choose direct-included builds.
 For example, to debug some issue using your existing serial port-based DebugLib.
 This may come with complications.
-See [Emulator.dsc [BuildOptions]](../Emulator.dsc) for an example of build options that are avoided with direct-included AArch64 builds due to conflicts.

 See [Docs/DirectlyIncluded](DirectlyIncluded/) for example direct-included platform patches.
 See [Docs/BinaryIncluded](BinaryIncluded/) for example